ELEVATE-Project/documents/src/docusaurus/docs/settingup-mentoringservice.md

     $ docker run --name mentoring elevate/mentoring:1.0
     ```

-## Setting up a Local Service with Local Dependencies
+## Setting up a Local Service With Local Dependencies
 <a name="localservice"></a>

 **Objective**: Run a single service with existing local dependencies in host (**Non-Docker Implementation**).